Doing Business in Kenya

-Creation (ERSWEC), various reforms have been affected and these have had an total positive effect on
+Creation, various reforms have been affected, and these have had a total positive effect on

 the economy of Kenya.

-While the rise in global energy and food prices in 2008 and a slowdown in global
+- While the rise in the global energy and food

 financial crisis will have a negative effect on the Kenyan economy, high